yeoman/yeoman/cli/docs/docs.md

 ### Commands and Tasks

 You'll find below a basic description and documentation for each command and task the Yeoman CLI provides.
-For each of these, we'll detail the task's configuration and how to change this.
+For each of these, we'll detail the task's configuration and how to change it.

-**Commands:**
+#### Commands:

 * **init**: Initialize and scaffold a new project
 * **watch**: Watch a project for changes, compiling any SASS/CoffeeScript files being used